ElliotCui/admin_start_kit/README.md

 This is a scaffold for building an admin project.

+UI is based on `bootstrap -v 4.6.0`.
+Datetimepicker is based on `bootstrap4-datetime-picker-rails -v 0.3.1`, which works perfectly.

-The next step will add bootstrap, datetimepicker(which should work perfectly) and other common tools.
+The next step will add more and more common tools, e.g. something about How to draw tables and lines for Dashboard.

 ```bash
 $> ruby --version